volks73/cargo-rustc-cfg/README.md

 ## Tests

 Tests are running using the `cargo test` command.
-Currently, only [Documentation tests] are implemented as examples becuase for a relatively simple, small library these provide enough coverage.
+Currently, only [documentation tests] are implemented because for a relatively simple, small library these provide enough coverage.

 [Documentation tests]: https://doc.rust-lang.org/rustdoc/documentation-tests.html